SAuroux/wca-documents/wca-regulations-2012.md

   - 2a2) Meets the competition requirements, which must be clearly announced before the competition.
   - 2a3) Is not suspended by WCA Board.
 - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete.
+[NOTE: Whose responsibility is it to verify that this is done?]
 - 2c) Competitors shall register by providing all information required by the organisation team (including: name, country, date of birth, gender, contact information, selected events).
   - 2c1) A competitor shall not be eligible to compete without a completed registration, as determined by the organisation team.
 - 2d) A competitor's name, country, gender, and competition results are considered public information.
 All other personal information is considered confidential, and must not be disclosed to outside organisations/persons without the consent of the competitor.